StainedMentor/Who-Am-I/README.md

 * F: Feeling - This dimension represents how individuals make decisions.
 Feelers tend to prioritize empathy, harmony, and the impact on others when making decisions.
 * P: Perceiving - This dimension represents how individuals approach structure and organization.
 Perceiving individuals prefer a flexible and spontaneous lifestyle, with a focus on adaptability and openness to new experiences

+### Tools used
+The project uses Llama2 at its core.
+The API we built around the model uses llama-cpp-python as it had the best crossplatform hardware utilisation.
+It is designed in a manner where we could use bindings to different models to run the application.
+We also found that running larger than 7B parameter models on local machines with 8GB RAM is not viable.
+After some testing we found that the 7B 4_K_M quantised model has the best performance and doesnt run out of RAM.
 ## Installation
 After cloning the repository and installing requirement, download and add the model to the projects directory: https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/resolve/main/llama-2-7b-chat.Q4_K_M.gguf?download=true